 Morrison says of John Cox, "As one of our great stage directors, John is as exciting an inventor of language for the opera stage as I can imagine.
 For several years he and I consulted over fifty books and articles by and about Oscar Wilde and created a libretto that is based on Wilde's own writings and those of his contemporaries, especially the ones we have placed as principal characters in the opera: Wilde's friends and advocates Ada Leverson and Frank Harris, and Walt Whitman, who fulfills the function of an observer and commentator speaking from Immortality.

 "As part of our research, John and I communicated with Merlin Holland, grandson of Oscar Wilde and the preeminent contemporary scholar of his grandfather.
-We wanted to create a stage work that presents a fresh and provocative take on the subject.
+We wanted to create a stage work that offers a fresh and provocative take on the subject.
 Most accounts of the fall of Oscar Wilde present him as victim.
-We embrace him as a brave man who was often profoundly self-destructive.
-Ours is a serious opera, but filled with delightful witticisms of Wilde, Leverson and Harris.
+We present him as a brave character and accept the fact that he is sometimes self-destructive.
+So ours is a serious opera, but filled with delightful witticisms of Wilde, Leverson and Harris.
 The connective tissue is ours.

 Merlin Holland shared these reflections after seeing OSCAR in Santa Fe: "My grandfather's story has been told dozens of times and from dozens of angles but never, until now, has he been accorded the singular distinction of the title role in an opera.
 Some might say -- and much of Victorian England did at the time -- that he deserved his fate, and that honouring him with a musical work of art in this way is excessive.
 Fortunately, the world has moved on since those days of blinkered prejudice and Theo Morrison and John Cox saw in Oscar's life all the elements of the classic tragedy that it was.
 Hero?
 Not really.
 Saint?
 Certainly not.
 Just a profoundly 'human' being who still makes us laugh, but whose work often forces us to stop and think a hundred years after 'the love that dare not speak its name' brought him to prison and an early death.
 A story made for the emotional world of the opera?
 Yes, indeed.
 Surprising that no one thought of it before."